lulu-is-cute/Basic-CSRF-logic/README.md

 You can then simulate your own attack on each web app, thank you for looking at my repo!

+We have made our own attack simulation that you can run, visit [this repo](https://github.com/lulu-is-cute/csrf_server-attacker/)

 # Secure your apps!